 The Community Fibre Partnership can provide some advice on the options, as well provide funding towards your community scheme.
 Additionally, under the Gigabit Broadband Voucher Scheme, it is possible for communities to pool individual subsidies for wider schemes.

 Self-help solutions include for example self-dig schemes, where a local farmer or estate owner could provide some of the digging work to assist in bringing forward any potential upgrades.

-We proactively encourage self-dig schemes so if you are interested contact us.
+We proactively encourage self-dig schemes, so if you are interested please contact us.

 We can then connect you with other interested parties and, where possible, facilitate communities to be aligned with existing upgrade schemes.

 Openreach’s community fibre partnerships scheme can bring forward the roll out of fibre broadband to homes and businesses by building a customised solution to meet your community’s needs.

 Where possible Openreach brings together funding from local authorities, Government voucher schemes and other grants to help make things affordable - Openreach contribute toward the cost in line with their commercial model too.